 Piecemeal Restores (SQL Server)

-This topic is relevant only for databases in SQL Server 2005 Enterprise Edition and later versions that contain multiple files or filegroups; and, under the simple model, only for read-only filegroups.
+This topic is relevant for databases in the Enterprise edition of SQL Server (online restore) or Standard edition (offline restore) that contain multiple files or filegroups; and, under the simple model, only for read-only filegroups.

-Piecemeal restore, which was introduced in SQL Server 2005, allows databases that contain multiple filegroups to be restored and recovered in stages.
+Piecemeal restore allows databases that contain multiple filegroups to be restored and recovered in stages.
 Piecemeal restore involves a series of restore sequences, starting with the primary filegroup and, in some cases, one or more secondary filegroups.
 Piecemeal restore maintains checks to ensure that the database will be consistent in the end.
 After the restore sequence is completed, recovered files, if they are valid and consistent with the database, can be brought online directly.

 Piecemeal restore works with all recovery models, but is more flexible for the full and bulk-logged models than for the simple model.

 Every piecemeal restore starts with an initial restore sequence called the partial-restore sequence.
 Minimally, the partial-restore sequence restores and recovers the primary filegroup and, under the simple recovery model, all read/write filegroups.
 During the piecemeal-restore sequence, the whole database must go offline.
 Thereafter, the database is online and restored filegroups are available.
 However, any unrestored filegroups remain offline and are not accessible.
 Any offline filegroups, however, can be restored and brought online later by a file restore.